maxplanck-ie/ATACofthesnake/docs/content/example.rst

     ATAC_example immgen

 An output directory can be specified by using `-o` or `--outputdir`.
 By default, the data will be downloaded a subdirectory 'aos_example' in the current working directory.
 Per project, the cram files will be downloaded, the gene models, fasta file and rar file.
+For both datasets, a motif file, samplesheet and comparison file are available as well.
+These can be used as examples for the different differential modes available.
+Finally, the original accessions for all samples included are available in a text file too, which can be used to retrieve the raw unaligned fastq files from the original repositories, if desired.

 References
 ----------